sprtd/rake-scam-token-forta-detection-bot/README.md

 ## Description

-This bot detects rake scam tokens which significantly takes additional swap fee on Uniswap DEX and transfers it to an EOA
+This bot detects rake scam tokens that significantly take an additional swap fee on Uniswap DEX and transfer it to an EOA

 ## Supported Chains